Carpenteri1/CampusBookingAPI/README.md

 The meeting have been done via teams and mail do to the current corona pandemic.
 The course ends by showing the results of the project to campus.

-- This project is an API where the client project can call this project to get,post,put,delete data.
+#### This project is an API where the client project can call the API
+-  get
+-  post
+-  put
+-  delete
--
+-  data

 ## Goal
 Make an updated concept for there current booking system.